Professional degrees: J.D.; LL.M.; M.S.L.; S.J.D.

 LAW:8933 Tax Practice and Procedure 2-3 s.h.

-Issues relating to proper tax liability of a taxpayer, not necessarily how the IRS collects taxes and administers tax laws; judicial deference to agency guidance; procedural issues related to examination and filing of returns and payment of taxes; attorney-client and other privilege matters; ethical issues related to tax practice; IRS investigatory powers; IRS assessment and collection procedures; assigment of problems and discussion of current issues in tax policy.
+Issues relating to proper tax liability of a taxpayer, not necessarily how the IRS collects taxes and administers tax laws; judicial deference to agency guidance; procedural issues related to examination and filing of returns and payment of taxes; attorney-client and other privilege matters; ethical issues related to tax practice; IRS investigatory powers; IRS assessment and collection procedures; assignment of problems and discussion of current issues in tax policy.
 Corequisites: LAW:8194.

 LAW:8936 Estate and Gift Tax 1-3 s.h.